William Cecil, 1st Baron Burghley: Burghley, Cecil House and Theobalds

 Burghley House, near the town of Stamford, was built for Cecil, between 1555 and 1587, and modelled on the privy lodgings of Richmond Palace.
 It was subsequently the residence of his descendants, the earls and marquesses of Exeter.
 The house is one of the principal examples of 16th-century Elizabethan architecture, reflecting the prominence of its founder, and the lucrative wool trade of the Cecil estates.

 Cecil House was built as his London residence, an expansion of an existing building.
 (Note: The house, on the site of the rectory of St Clement Danes, was built by Sir Thomas Palmer, disgraced for his support of Lady Jane Grey and executed with John Dudley, 1st Duke of Northumberland in 1553.)
 Queen Elizabeth I supped with him there, in July 1561, "before my house was fully finished", Cecil recorded in his diary, calling the place "my rude new cottage."
 Inherited by his elder son, Thomas Cecil, 1st Earl of Exeter, it was known as "Exeter House".

-A new Theobalds House in Cheshunt was built between 1564 and 1585 by the order of Cecil, intending to build a mansion partly to demonstrate his increasingly dominant status at the Royal Court, and to provide a palace fine enough to accommodate the Queen on her visits.
+A new Theobalds House in Cheshunt was built between 1564 and 1585 by the order of Cecil, intending to build a mansion partly to demonstrate his increasingly dominant status at the royal court, and to provide a palace fine enough to accommodate the Queen on her visits.
 The Queen visited there eight times, between 1572 and 1596.
 An entertainment for Elizabeth, the Hermit's Welcome at Theobalds in May 1591 alluded to Burghley's retirement from public life.

 Private life

-William Cecil's private life was upright; he was a faithful husband, a careful father and a dutiful master.
-A book-lover and antiquarian, he made a special hobby of heraldry and genealogy.
-It was the conscious and unconscious aim of the age to reconstruct a new landed aristocracy on the ruins of the old Catholic order.
-As such, Burghley was a great builder, planter and patron.
-All the arts of architecture and horticulture were lavished on Burghley House and Theobalds, which his son exchanged for Hatfield.
+Cecil was married twice and had several children.
+He was a book collector and antiquarian with a particular interest in heraldry and genealogy.
+He was also an active builder and patron of architecture and gardening, commissioning extensive work on Burghley House and Theobalds; his son later exchanged Theobalds for Hatfield House.
 Cecil wrote more than 128 letters to his son Robert Cecil over the course of his life, containing words of guidance and perseverance.
 The collection of letters show the close direction and counsel he gave his son in seeking and obtaining the office of principal secretary, 1593–1598.
 They describe the task of receiving and crafting a wide and large array of papers on behalf of Queen Elizabeth I and her Privy Council; finance, administration, foreign policy, and religion figure prominently, as does the shift from continental war to Ireland.
 These letters reveal the intimate relationship between the father and son; Burghley's care for his family, his thoughts of death, and a unique record of illness and old age are framed by his political and spiritual anxieties for the future of the Queen and her realms.